Reaching out online

 Facebook

-A Facebook page is an essential tool for growing publicity for your campaign, building awareness of your issue, and conducting outreach with current and potential supporters.
-Set up a page so that people can "like" your campaign or organization.
-Include information about your campaign and a link to your official site in case people want more information.
+A Facebook page is a powerful tool for building awareness, mobilizing supporters in your state, and painting a picture of your issue.
+Set up a Facebook page (not a personal profile) so that people can "like" your campaign and stay connectioned to your organization.
+Include information about your campaign and a link to your official site in case people want to get involved.

-Update your status a few times a week with recent developments or compelling information; the more people who like and share your status, the more publicity that status your campaign will get.
-Note that in general, photo and video updates tend to reach more people than text-only posts or links.
+Update your status regularly with recent developments or compelling information.
+Consistency and engagement are key; the more people who like, comment on, or share your posts or page, the more your reach will grow in your community and state.
+Photos and short-form video tend to reach more people than text-only posts or links.

-Twitter is another useful social network to employ when running a campaign.
-Tweet short blurbs as often as you want, updating your followers about any progress you make, meetings you attend, links to articles to which you want to draw attention—so long as it's not perceived as an endorsement.
+X is another useful social network to bring attention to your issue because it's where elected officials, journalists and media, and larger organizations are most active.
+Use X to share consises, timely updates about any profesion you make, meetings you attend, or relevant data or links to articles to which you want to draw attention—so long as it's not perceived as an endorsement.
+Live-posting during events, hearings or advocacy days can be especially effective for visibiliyt with elected officials.

-Be sure to follow other organizations, public figures, and people that affect your campaign.
-Check to see if the candidates have Twitter profiles; if they do, monitor their accounts for afterschool-related posts and other general updates, without choosing to follow them.
+Follow other organizations, public figures, and people that are connected to your campaign.
+Check to see if the candidates have X profiles; if they do, keep an eye out for afterschool-related posts or other general updates and look for opportunities to joint he conversation or respond with your perspective.

 Other platforms

-While we recommend focusing your social media efforts on Facebook and Twitter, it’s also worth investigating Instagram, LinkedIn, and TikTok if you have the capacity.
-Instagram and TikTok are useful for reaching a younger audience with compelling videos and quick information, while Instagram Live and Facebook Live allow you to share events in real time by live-streaming to audiences near and far using your smartphone.
+While we recommend focusing your social media efforts on Facebook and X, it’s also worth expanding to other platforms if you have the time and capacity.
+Instagram and TikTok are useful for reaching younger audiences, families, and providers with compelling videos and quick information.
+Instagram Live and Facebook Live allow you to share events in real-time by livestreaming to your followers, but posting several key moments as short-form content can help extend the reach of your event beyond the moment!

 Get your messages on the radar